Study Abroad / Saint Mary's ProgramsEngland

-- London: Dickens Museum, British Library, Stratford-Upon-Avon: Shakespeare Anne Hathaway’s cottage, Play at the Royal Shakespeare Theatre.
+- Stratford-Upon-Avon: Shakespeare’s home, Anne Hathaway’s cottage, Royal Shakespeare Company Theatre

 - Glastonbury: Chalice Well, Glastonbury Abbey, Glastonbury Tor

-- Bath: Jane Austen Center, Tea at the Regency Tea Rooms
+- Bath: Jane Austen Center, Regency Tea Rooms

-- Margate: A day at the English seaside
+- Margate: Turner Museum, a day at the seaside

-- Winchester: Winchester Cathedral, Winchester Bible, John Keats walking path, Jane Austen grave, Wolvesey Castle, Great Hall and Round Table
+- Winchester: Winchester Cathedral, Winchester Bible, John Keats walking path, Jane Austen grave and last house, Wolvesey Castle, Great Hall and Round Table

 Students will stay at St. Cassian’s Centre, a Lasallian retreat facility on beautiful grounds near Kintbury, with some overnight stays in hotels and bed and breakfasts.

-Legend of King Arthur, Shakespeare, Jane Austen, John Keats, Charles Dickens, Geoffrey Chaucer, and Graham Swift
+Legend of King Arthur, Shakespeare, Jane Austen, John Keats, Charles Dickens, J.R.R.
+Tolkien, Graham Swift, and Zadie Smith

 - Once accepted, students will be enrolled in E360 for the spring semester.